dancormier/malloriepotaznick.com/src/pages/home/index.md

           />

           Food and the way you look is a source of frustration and stress for you.
-You're constantly worrying about your body size and shape, how much and what you've eaten, and have resorted to restricting what you eat, binge eating, counting calories and/or purging.
+You're constantly worrying about your size and shape, how much and what you've eaten, and have resorted to restricting what you eat, binge eating, counting calories and/or purging.
 You feel like you've tried everything to get your disordered eating habits under control to no avail, and you're left with feelings of frustration, shame, and guilt over your behaviors.
-You're not alone!
-With the help of counseling you can learn to gain back the control that eating disorder voice has stolen from you, and attain freedom again!

           [Learn more about eating disorders](/eatingdisorders)